Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Introduction

 The PushTASEP is a long-range version of TASEP introduced in~\cite{Lig80} where the exclusion constraint preventing some particle jumps to happen is replaced by the pushing mechanism which enforces an immediate jump of the particle at the target position further to the right if the target was occupied.
 A two-dimensional stochastic particle system was introduced in~\cite{BF08} whose two different one-dimensional (marginally Markovian) projections are TASEP and PushTASEP.

 The $q$-TASEP is a one-parameter family of deformed TASEP models.
 It was first introduced in~\cite{BC11} as a Markovian subsystem of the $q$-Whittaker 2d growth model which is an interacting particle system in two space dimensions on Gelfand--Tsetlin patterns.
 The parameter of $q$-TASEP is $q\in[0,1)$ and particles on $\Z$ jump to the right by one independently at rate $1-q^{\rm gap}$ where the gap is the number of consecutive vacant sites next to the particle on its right.
 Due to the connection to the $q$-Whittaker process, a Fredholm determinant formula was obtained in~\cite{BCF12} for the $q$-Laplace transform of the particle position in $q$-TASEP with step initial condition.
 The asymptotic fluctuations of $q$-TASEP with step initial condition were shown to follow the GUE Tracy--Widom distribution in the homogeneous case~\cite{FV13} using the formula in~\cite{BCF12} which confirms the KPZ universality and scaling theory conjectures~\cite{Spo12}.
-A technical limitation of~\cite{FV13} was removed in~\cite{Bar14} and in the presence of finitely many slower particles Baik--Ben Arous--P\'ech\'e and Gaussian fluctuations were proved.
+A technical limitation of~\cite{FV13} was removed in~\cite{Bar14} and in the presence of finitely many slower particles a Baik--Ben~Arous--P\'ech\'e transition is proved, that is, the limiting fluctuations are BBP or the largest eigenvalue distribution of finite GUE matrices.

 Two natural discrete time versions of $q$-TASEP were introduced in~\cite{BC15}, the geometric and Bernoulli discrete time $q$-TASEP and Fredholm determinant expressions were proved for the $q$-Laplace transform of the particle positions in both systems.
 These systems are expected to have the same scaling and asymptotic behaviour as $q$-TASEP, but no rigorous asymptotic analysis was performed so far.